 Section 2.
 NUMBER.
-The committees shall each consist of a chairperson elected by the Regular members at the annual meeting, with the exception of the Organization and Bylaws committee, which shall be chaired by the vice president; plus representatives of Regular, Affiliate or Collegiate members appointed by the chairperson.
+The committees shall each consist of a chairperson elected by the Regular members at the annual meeting, with the exception of the Organization and Bylaws committee, which shall be chaired by the vice president; plus representatives of Regular, Affiliate, Collegiate or Individual members appointed by the chairperson.
 Committees may consist of from one to fifteen members, with the exception of the Membership Committee, which must have at least six members, and the First Amendment Committee, whose chair is authorized to appoint a director of the First Amendment Committee from each member publication, to press freedom of information and First Amendment issues locally.
 Committees shall not include representation by more than two representatives of any publishing company.
-In the committee selection process, the chairperson shall make efforts to ensure representation within the committees of interests of various circulation types, circulation sizes, geographical locations and market types of member publications.
+In the committee selection process, the chairperson shall make efforts to ensure representation within the committees of interests of various circulation types, circulation sizes, geographical locations and market types.

 Section 3.
 TERMS AND VACANCIES.
 Committee members shall serve for terms of one year or until such time as they are not reappointed by the chairperson.
 In the event that a vacancy exists in the office of committee chair, such vacancy may be filled by appointment of the president.
 Such appointments shall be effective for the remainder of the year in which the vacancy occurred.
 If more than one year remains in the term of the vacated office, an election shall be held at the next annual meeting following the date on which the vacancy occurred.